opalmedapps/opal-app/README.md

 ## Deployment

 Deployment is a rather rigorous process due to the nature of producing software that runs on various platforms.
-However, James has written a simple, yet practical build script that avoids a lot of the headaches in building the app.
+However, James Brace has written a simple, yet practical build script that avoids a lot of the headaches in building the app.
 It is planned to extend the build script in order to make deployment automated as well...